Astigmatism may sound intimidating, but it's more common than you'd think. According to the American…

 - Wear Your Prescription Lenses.
 Many cases of computer-related eye strain can be avoided by wearing prescription eyeglasses.
 Some people have them and aren’t very good at wearing them all the time.
 For those who might not be aware that they need glasses or contacts for their vision, making sure to schedule regular eye appointments will catch this condition and help ease the strain on their eyes.

 - Check Lighting and Seating.
 It’s important that you have optimal lighting for reading materials, even though the computer screen is lit.
 Good positioning will allow your eyes, neck, and shoulders more comfort with less strain.
 Other environmental factors can impact the glare on the screen.

 - Take Frequent Rest Breaks.
 A good rule of thumb is to take short rest breaks, even 5 or 10 minutes, during which you don’t look at any screen.
 Walk around, focus on other things and give your eyes a bit of a break.

 These tips will help, but it’s most important to schedule regular appointments with a professional who can give you more thorough advice on guarding your vision against current and future damage.

 Are you interested in updating your vision insurance policy?
-The quarterly deadline for enrollment in a dental and/or vision plan is coming up on January 1st.
-Visit Member Benefits today to find the plan that best fits your needs.
+Visit our dental and vision page today to find the plan that best fits your needs.